AnyLog-co/documentation/deployments/Docker/Prerequisites.md

 sudo groupadd docker
 sudo usermod -aG docker ${USER} newgrp docker

+# update / upgrade env
+for CMD in update upgrade update do
+    sudo apt-get -y ${CMD}
+done
 ```

 3. Log into AnyLog docker in order to download the image.
 If you do not have login credentials for our Docker hub, feel